christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 *UNFIBAL Logo*

 The *Force des Nations unies chargée du maintien de la paix à l'Estonie* is a United Nations peacekeeping operation established in 2015.
+UN troops were largely composed of bangladeshi forces, with some african nations like Rwanda, Ghana and Egypt.

+The mission aided in policing duties where normal police was no longer present or completely overwhelmed, as well as security operations around critical infrastructure.
+While some clashes did occur, most civilians received their presence as a welcome help.

 #### Main contributors and equipment